miropaananen/Pinja-react/README.md

 ### `npm start`

-After installatin you can run the app by using just only
+After install you can run the app by using

 ### `npm start`